durmusayuksek/durmusayuksek/README.md

 # Durmus A. Yuksek

-Data Analyst | PhD in Sociology
+Data Scientist | Data Analyst | PhD in Sociology

 ## Currently ...
 * 🔭  I’m currently a Data Analyst (Mentor) at CLARUSWAY IT School